A Survey of Scaling in Large Language Model Reasoning: Scaling in Reasoning Steps

 \subsection{Chain-of-Thought}

-Chain-of-thought (CoT) prompting, which enhances the reasoning capabilities of LLMs by stimulating detailed, step-by-step deliberation, either through zero-shot~\cite{kojima2022large} or few-shot demonstrations~\cite{wei2022chain}, has emerged as a key technique for solving complex tasks.
-Since LLMs operate probabilistically~\cite{ji2023survey, kumar2025llm}, greedy decoding may not always produce the optimal answer~\cite{wang2024chain}.
-To mitigate this, repeated sampling approaches, such as self-consistency~\cite{wang2022self} and Best-of-N~\cite{nakano2021webgpt, brown2024large}, generate multiple reasoning chains in parallel and select the best answer based on frequency, external reward models, or auxiliary verifiers.
+Chain-of-Thought (CoT) prompting has emerged as a key technique for improving the reasoning capabilities of LLMs by eliciting explicit step-by-step deliberation, either through zero-shot prompting~\cite{kojima2022large} or few-shot demonstrations~\cite{wei2022chain}.
+More broadly, CoT represents a direct form of step scaling: rather than supplying the model with more external information, it allocates more inference-time computation to constructing intermediate reasoning traces.
+Since LLMs operate probabilistically~\cite{ji2023survey, kumar2025llm}, greedy decoding does not always yield the best reasoning path or final answer~\cite{wang2024chain}.
+To mitigate this limitation, repeated sampling approaches such as self-consistency~\cite{wang2022self} and Best-of-N~\cite{nakano2021webgpt, brown2024large} generate multiple reasoning chains in parallel and then select the final answer based on criteria such as majority agreement, external reward models, or auxiliary verifiers.
+They improve robustness by exploring multiple candidate trajectories, while introducing substantial computational overhead.

 Although simple parallel sampling is computationally straightforward, it remains inefficient and suboptimal by randomly allocating the test-time computation budget to less promising branches~\cite{wu2024inference, snell2024scaling}.
 To mitigate this issue, researchers have explored strategies that prioritize promising reasoning paths or intermediate steps over less viable alternatives to effectively prune the search space by applying tree search-enabled reasoning~\cite{wang2022self, yao2023tree, ning2023sot, long2023large, sel2023algorithm, mo2024tree, kim2023tree} Generally, it structures the reasoning process as a branching tree, where each node represents a discrete thinking step, and branches correspond to different potential solution paths.
 Like CoT which organizes reasoning in a hierarchical manner, tree search-enabled reasoning enables LLMs to decompose intricate problems into manageable components.
 However, LLM reasoning with tree search can maintain awareness of multiple hypothesis threads simultaneously and systematically explore the solution space through different search algorithms (e.g., BFS or DFS), making it more powerful for handling complex problems.